pgj1/SD2103_KTR_Project/README.md

 		recipe from your co-worker?
 Kitchen Table Recipes is a Windows-based online recipe box to keep track of those jewels.
 KTR lets you type in your recipe and then call it up later to edit, view or print.
-You can safely upload grandma’s secret recipe since private recipes are only accessible by the recipe owner.
-Your recipes are only accessible by others if you designate the recipe as shared.  <br>
+You can safely upload grandma’s secret recipe since private recipes are only accessible by the recipe owner.   <br>
 		The app will incorporate the following: <br>
 		TECH STACK <br>
 		   - C# <br>